-The uniform must be purchased from our official uniform supplier only - Sportswear International (www.swi.co.uk) - alternatives will not be accepted.
-A range of items in different sizes is held at The Swanage School for fitting before ordering, if required, but there is also a fitting guide on the Sportswear International website.
+Uniform must be purchased from our office supplier/s.
+Currently, this is Sportswear International (SWI): (www.swischoolwear.co.uk) À range of items in different sizes is held at The Swanage School for fitting before ordering, if required, but there is also a fitting guide on the FAO page of the Sportswear International website.
+We will update parents as and when additional or alternative suppliers are available.